riddlet/riddlet.github.io/_posts/2015-3-13-Nested-Nutrition-2.md

 layout: post
 ---

 Last time, I examined the relationship between macronutrients and total calories in the data obtained from [menustat.org][ref1].
 If you'll recall, there was something curious about a model I fit.
-Here it is:
+While my coefficients were close to what would be expected, they were not perfect, and the *way* in which they weren't perfect was intriguing.
+Here is the model: